Audio Registers

 • On other consoles, the byte accessed will be the one CH3 is currently reading6; that is, if CH3 is currently reading one of the first two samples, the CPU will really access $FF30, regardless of the address being used.
 (Source)

 Wave RAM can be accessed normally even if the DAC is on, as long as the channel is not active.
-(Source) This is especially relevant on GBA, since “DACs” are always enabled there.
+(Source) This is especially relevant on GBA, whose mixer behaves as if DACs are always enabled.

 6